altruisticDataAnalysis/lifeHacks/2020Jan04-AMiindfulYear-AristotelianEthics.md

 --Richard M. Ryan, Veronika Huta, and Edward L. Deci

-### Associations
+### Definitions

 Bereft- deprived of or lacking something, especially a nonmaterial asset.

 Hedonism- the goal of life is pleasure, the more, the better.

+Eudaimonia- a Greek word for happiness, what we value most.

+### Theory

+In theory, anything worthwhile involves some discomfort to attain.
+In other words, a eudaimonic way of life is found by giving up comfort, and lost by seeking comfort.

 Aristotle wrote in *Nicomachean Ethics* that pleasure is the companion of ethical goodness for the *Phronimos* (wise person).

-**Eudaimonia**, a Greek word for happiness, what we value most.

-In theory, anything worthwhile involves some discomfort to attain.

 ### Invitation